andrewhoulbrook/diceware/README.md

 ### Diceware Word Lists

-This repo also contains ```/wordlists``` with the three previously mentioned Diceware word lists to experimenting with.
+This repo also contains ```/wordlists``` with the three previously mentioned Diceware word lists to experiment with.

 Others pre-built wordlists, in various languages, are available from the [Diceware site](http://world.std.com/~reinhold/diceware.html#Diceware%20in%20Other%20Languages|outline).